Niklas6/ML-asset-pricing/README.md

 # Empirical Equity Return Prediction

-In this project, I study whether simple firm-level price signals can predict next-month equity returns in the cross-section of U.S. stocks.
+In this project, I study whether simple firm price signals can predict next-month equity returns in the cross-section of U.S. stocks.

-Using historical Yahoo Finance data, I built a monthly stock-level dataset with lagged returns, volatility, and market beta features.
+Using historical Yahoo Finance data, I built a monthly stock dataset with lagged returns, volatility, and market beta features.
 I compare linear, tree-based, and boosting models using walk-forward out-of-sample validation, then test whether the forecasts translate into a monthly rebalanced long-short portfolio.

 I built this as a compact empirical asset-pricing study inspired by Gu, Kelly, and Xiu's "Empirical Asset Pricing via Machine Learning" and is intended as a quantitative research workflow.